theofficialcopypaste/Multiboot-Tips/README.md

 - Hit enter

-The disk label files will be stored in your home folder but they are hidden
+The disk label files will be stored in your home folder but they are hidden.
+Use "`cmd` + `shift` + `>`" to reveal and use the same command to hide it back.

 ##### Moving the files to the correct location